Florida GOP Turns to a Capitol Rioter to Sell Its ‘Don’t Say Gay’ Bill

 “An insurrectionist joined by a group of MAGA trolls and GOP lawmakers is not an ‘honest discussion’—it’s unhinged, anti-LGBTQ propaganda,” Democratic state Rep. Carlos Smith, the state’s first LGBTQ lawmaker who has been a vocal critic of the bill, said in a statement to The Daily Beast.
 “This desperate attempt at damage control after the public turned against DeSantis on ‘Don’t Say Gay’ won’t work.”

-Democratic state Rep. Anna Eskamani added on Twitter Sunday night: “The disinformation campaign is in full swing.
-It’s the only thing the Governor’s team can do to in an attempt to downplay the backlash.”
+Democratic state Rep. Anna Eskamani told The Daily Beast that Republican leaders in Florida were “on a damage control tour” with the bill, “trying to mask its intent and impact with bombastic comments and insults.”

+“Instead of addressing legitimate concerns Floridians have of the bill they’ve referred to us as ‘groomers,’ say we ‘haven’t read the bill’ and are trying to mislead the public in saying that the bill prevents ‘sexualization’ of our kids.
+False,” she said.
+“The bill explicitly targets LGBTQ+ people and tonight’s Twitter space is just another extreme example of how far they’ll go to feed into their lies.”

-The event comes amid outrage over SB 1834, the bill passed last week the will ban “classroom instruction by school personnel or third parties on sexual orientation or gender identity” in kindergarten through the third grade in Florida schools.
-The bill, set to be signed by DeSantis this month, also prohibits any teachings “in a manner that is not age appropriate or developmentally appropriate for students.”
+The bill, SB 1834, was passed last week and will ban “classroom instruction by school personnel or third parties on sexual orientation or gender identity” in kindergarten through the third grade in Florida schools.
+Set to be signed by DeSantis this month, it also prohibits any teachings “in a manner that is not age-appropriate or developmentally appropriate for students.”

-Most importantly, however, the bill will require school districts to notify parents if there is a change in their child’s “mental, emotional, or physical health or well-being and the school's ability to provide a safe and supportive learning environment for the student.”
-Simply put, schools would be prohibited from “encouraging a student to withhold” information from parents—which advocates say could force young people to reveal their sexual orientation or gender identity, even at their own risk.
+Crucially, the bill will also require school districts to notify parents if there is a change in their child’s “mental, emotional, or physical health or well-being” and the school’s “ability to provide a safe and supportive learning environment for the student.”
+Schools would be prohibited from “encouraging a student to withhold” information from parents—which advocates say could force young people to out themselves, even at their own risk.

 LGBTQ advocates—and even President Joe Biden—have slammed the legislation for its “hateful” implications and an unprecedented amount of power it gives parents to sue schools for alleged violations.
-Since its passing, at least a dozen schools have staged walkouts in protest.
-It has also inspired other states, like Georgia, to attempt to pass similar laws that would only harm already marginalized communities.
+At least a dozen schools have staged walkouts in protest.
+It has inspired other states, like Georgia, to attempt to pass similar laws that would harm already marginalized communities.

 Brandon Wolf, a survivor of the 2016 Pulse Nightclub shooting and an activist with Equality Florida, noted to The Daily Beast that the bill “is based on the hateful premise that LGBTQ people, simply by existing, pose a threat to children and that our community must be erased in order to curb the number of people who feel comfortable being themselves.”